bhauman/figwheel-main/docs/tutorial.md

        #_=>    3)
 ```

-You should notice that you were able to hit enter to create newlines
+You should notice that you were able to hit ENTER to create newlines
 in your expression while the cursor was inside of an **open
 expression** and that once you closed the expression (by adding the
-last paren), when you hit enter it was submitted for evaluation.
+last paren), when you hit ENTER it was submitted for evaluation.

+This concludes our tour of the Rebel Readline REPL features.

 You can now exit the Rebel Readline REPL by hitting `Control-C Control-D`.